Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models

 \subsubsection{From visual grounding to image-text retrieval}

-We also evaluate transfer attacks from visual grounding to image–text retrieval, with results provided in Table \ref{tab_trans_5}.
-The consistent improvements across models further demonstrate the effectiveness of the proposed method.
+We also evaluate transfer attacks from visual grounding to image–text retrieval, with results reported in Table \ref{tab_trans_5}.
+The consistent improvements across models further confirm the effectiveness of the proposed method.

-In summary, the strong performance on both cross-model and cross-task transfer scenarios verifies the effectiveness and generality of the proposed approach.
+In summary, the strong performance across cross-model and cross-task transfers on different datasets validates the effectiveness and transferability of our approach.